Best Microwave Bacon Cooker Tray

 How Does Microwave Bacon Taste?

 Simply put, it tastes great.
-I really like how the tray collects the bacon grease while leaving the bacon itself crispier.
+I like how the tray collects the bacon grease while leaving the bacon crispier.
 It doesn’t sit there and cook in its own grease.
 Rather, it sits atop a grill of sorts.
 Nice…

-How To Clean A Microwave Bacon Tray
+How To Clean A Microwave Bacon Cooker Tray

-The grease will solidify in the can, and you can just toss it in the trash.
+Instead, the grease will solidify in the can, and you can just toss it in the trash.
 I also SAVE some of my bacon grease.
 This provides some yummy grease for frying eggs!

 (view on amzn)

 Next step in the cleanup process… Set the tray in the sink.
-Pour a bead of dish-washing liquid (Dawn is awesome) across the grill as shown.
+Pour a bead of dishwashing liquid (Dawn is awesome) across the grill as shown.
 Then, with hot water from the faucet, add and swish around enough water to fill the tray for soak.

 Note: You could skip this soaking step if going directly into a dishwasher.
-However we have found this interim step does help, even for the dishwasher.
+However, we have found this interim step does help, even for the dishwasher.

 That’s some modern survival for ya!
 No more splattered bacon grease!